You Can "Catch" Someone’s Mood Just by Sitting Near Them

 Why Protecting Your Energy Matters More Than Ever in 2025

-We’re more connected than ever, digitally, physically, emotionally.
+We’re more connected than ever, digitally, physically, and especially emotionally.

-And while that’s amazing, it also means more opportunities to get swept up in collective fear, outrage, or sadness.
+While that’s amazing in a lot of ways, it also means more opportunities to get swept up in collective fear, outrage, depression, or just general sadness.

 Understanding emotional contagion (and learning how to manage it) isn’t just about self-care anymore.